 Benefits of Partial Hospitalization Care

 As is the case with the development of substance abuse problems, every individual’s journey of recovery takes a different path.
-While inpatient care is surely the most intensive form of treatment, there are instances when partial hospitalization may be the most appropriate, particularly when it comes to the Malvern 90-Day Model and our continuum of care.
+While inpatient care is surely the most intensive form of treatment, there are instances when partial hospitalization may be the most appropriate, particularly when it comes to the Malvern Model of Care and our continuum of care.

 For certain needs, partial hospitalization treatment is the right choice for recovery.
 In particular, individuals who have familial or career obligations that prevent them from seeking inpatient treatment would be well-suited to partial hospitalization treatment since it offers them a comparable level of treatment while allowing them to continue living at home.
 In short, partial hospitalization treatment makes it slightly easier for individuals in recovery to continue fulfilling certain responsibilities while they’re in recovery.
 Of course, it’s important to remember that the curriculum of a partial hospitalization program is quite substantial; therefore, patients will still have to devote a significant amount of time to treatment.
 In some cases, this could mean having treatments and therapies five or more days per week for six or more hours per day, which would make a full-time job extremely difficult or even impossible.
 So while there’s slightly more flexibility with partial hospitalization, it still requires a significant commitment of time and energy.

 If a patient has a stable living situation, partial hospitalization may be a great choice because it still offers many of the same benefits as inpatient care.
 For instance, even though overnight care isn’t available with partial hospitalization, individuals still have the daytime hours to take full advantage of the staff and recovery services that are available.
 In the event that a patient would need the medical support of physicians or other professionals, they would be on-site and available to address any needs the patient may have.
 The level of medical supervision that a partial hospitalization program can provide is outmatched only by actual inpatient care.